General random walk in a random environment defined on Galton-Watson trees: Markovian environment

 {\bf Assumption 1.}\ {\sl There exist integers $ 0 < \ell \le N$ and a constant $ \kappa \ge 1$ such that, for all $x,y \in \S'$ and $B \in \Bcal$, we have

 where $ K^{\ssup \ell}$ stands for the $\ell$-th convolution of the kernel $K$. }

-Note that i.i.d.~$\{A_{\s_{i}}\}$ satisfy Assumption~$\ki$, and so does any finite irreducible Markov chain $(A_{\s_{i}}, M_{\s_{i}})$ for which~$A_{\s_i}$ takes only positive values.
-Assumption~$\ki$ is needed in order to have a uniform large deviation principle for the empirical mean of the~$A_{\s_i}$.
-Since the classical results on large deviations require the finiteness of all moments (see condition $({\bf\hat{U}})$, page 95 of \cite{ds89}), we have to use a suitable truncation in order to apply them.
-However, we emphasize the fact that we do not assume that the support of the~$A_{\s_i}$ is either compact or bounded away from zero.
-We also avoid making any assumptions on the moments of~$A_{\s_i}$.
-Instead, setting
+Note that i.i.d.~$\{A_{\s_{i}}\}$ satisfy Assumption~$\ki$, and so does any finite state space irreducible Markov chain $(A_{\s_{i}}, M_{\s_{i}})$, but there are of course many other possibilities.

+Although the classical results on large deviations require the finiteness of all moments (see condition $({\bf\hat{U}})$, page 95 of \cite{ds89}), we do not assume that the support of the~$A_{\s_i}$ is either compact or bounded away from zero; nor do we make any assumptions on the moments of~$A_{\s_i}$.
+Instead, we use truncation in order to apply the general results.
+We nonetheless need one further assumption.
+Setting

-{ we require:
+we require:

-{\bf Assumption~2.}\ {\sl For $\eta \Def \liminf_{\eps \downarrow 0, r\to\infty} \eta_{\eps,r}$, we have $\eta < 1$. }}
+{\bf Assumption~2.}\ {\sl For $\eta \Def \liminf_{\eps \downarrow 0, r\to\infty} \eta_{\eps,r}$, we have $\eta < 1$. }

-\nin The following example shows that, even when~$A_{\s_i}$ itself is a Markov chain, Assumption~$\ki$ does not in general imply Assumption~2.
+\nin The following example shows that, even when~$A_{\s_i}$ itself is a Markov chain, Assumption~$\ki$ does not in general imply Assumption~$\kt$.

 \begin{example} Suppose that $K(x,\cdot)$ is the mixture $(1-\a)\Exp(1) + \a\Exp(\hx)$, where $\hx := x\vee1$, $0 \le \a \le 1$ and $\Exp(\l)$ denotes the exponential distribution with mean~$\l^{-1}$.
 Then it is easy to check that $\eta = \a$, and that $K^{(2)}(x,\cdot)$ has a density~$k^{(2)}(x,\cdot)$ satisfying